LouisCharlesC/safe/README.md

 ```c++
 safeValue.assign(42);
 ```
-Finally, to get a copy of the value object, call the copy function:
+Finally, if a copy of the value object is all you need, call the copy function:
 ```c++
 int value = safeValue.copy();
 ```